strobe-audio/strobe-receiver/README.md

 when you are running `mix firmware` you are going to need to set an environment variable. if you have a bash type shell do: `export NERVES_SYSTEM=~/nerves_build/NERVES_SYSTEM`

+#

+No need for nerves_uart.
+You just need to change the erlinit.config file to output the iex prompt through the serial port and run picocom or some other com port terminal program on your laptop.

+[2:47]
+For the Raspberry Pi 2, the erlinit.config file should reference ttyAMA0 instead of tty1.
+We should probably document it better, but if you look at the system's README.md file, it kind of says that: https://github.com/nerves-project/nerves_system_rpi2

+Actually, if you forget about this, `erlinit` prints what you need to do out the serial port.

+You can get shell access by adding `--run-on-exit /bin/sh` to your erlinit.config file and then exiting iex by CTRL-C, CTRL-C or any other means.